-The Department of Biology organises a series of Open Lectures each year which address important and topical biological subjects in a accessible manner suitable for lay audiences.
+We organise a series of Biology Open Lectures each year which address important and topical biological subjects in an accessible manner suitable for lay audiences.

 Admission is free and no booking is required.
 Each of the speakers is both a distinguished scientist and a good communicator.
 The lectures aim to capture the imagination of everyone interested in biology.